deeptir18/cornflakes-scripts/README.md

 ## Figure 7 and 12 (Cornflakes KV, running twitter trace.)
 ### Experiment Time (14-15 hours compute, 2-3 min human time)
-This script takes around 14-15 hours to run.
+This script takes around 14-15 hours to run (ignore the time estimate immediately printed by the script).
 It runs 6 throughput latency curves (Protobuf, Flatbuffers, Capnproto, Cornflakes, and Cornflakes configured to only copy or only zero-copy); each curve consists of about 40 throughput latency points and produces both the